justeattakeaway/pie/apps/pie-docs/README.md

 ### Unit testing
 Our unit testing is quite light.
 We generally write unit tests for `Javascript` utilities and for `shortcodes`.
 With shortcodes, we often perform [snapshot tests](https://jestjs.io/docs/snapshot-testing) on the returned markup.
 Whilst visual tests will catch changes to how the markup looks, snapshot tests will catch any unwanted changes to things like `HTML` attributes.

+For testing snapshots you can run from the root of the monorepo `yarn test --filter=pie-docs`

+If you would like to update snapshots because the changes are expected, you can run from the root of the monorepo `yarn test:update --filter=pie-docs`

 ## Conventions
 - If you want to create some reusable/shared content, you can add it to a markdown file using the following naming format: `**.content.md`.
 Eleventy knows to ignore these file types during build, so they will not turn into their own pages.
 Because we use Nunjucks as our markdown rendering engine, we are able to use includes in our markdown files like so: `{% include 'some/path/to/reusable-stuff.content.md' %}`.
 This allows us to reuse copy if needed.